italia389/CXL/ReadMe.md

 Introduction
 ============
-CXL is the "C eXtensions Library".
-It is a lightweight and robust package of routines that provide additional functionality and features (or "extensions") to the Standard C Library.
+CXL is the "C eXtensions Library", a lightweight and robust package of routines that provide additional functionality and features (or "extensions") to the Standard C Library.
 The CXL library's API consists of several functions, which are summarized in the "Features" section below.